silfoo/projectbookstore/README.md

 }
 ```

-Finally, I created differents Enum classes to manage the options to sort by, to choose currency and category, those are the ones I used in my queries.
+Finally, I created different Enum classes to manage the options to sort by, to choose currency and category, those are the ones I used in my queries.

 #### View